For AI Agents Alpha

 - The cell endpoint returns separate entries for each network + technology combination.
 A network will often have both 4G and 5G entries.

-X-RateLimit-LimitandX-RateLimit-Remainingheaders, andGET /api/v1/usagereports quota state for your key.
+X-RateLimit-LimitandX-RateLimit-Remainingheaders.GET /api/v1/usagereports quota state for a given key.

 Full Documentation